TGAC/grassroots-docs/readme.md

 Broadly speaking, the Grassroots infrastructure is a lightweight architecture to share both distributed data and services across multiple servers.

 Grassroots consists of a schema of how to access, query, and interact with other Grassroots servers and a set of computing tools to allow users and developers to perform many scientific tasks as easily as possible.
-The infrastructure is accessible via a standard web connection and all data interchange is represented through [JSON](http://json.org/) messages so any server or client that can understand these JSON messages can be used to interact and integrate with Grassroots.
+The infrastructure is accessible via a standard web connection and all data interchange is represented through [JSON](http://json.org/) messages.
+Hence any server or client that can understand these JSON messages can be used to interact and integrate with Grassroots.
 For example, you can use a web browser or the included Qt-based desktop client to access all of the functionality of the system.
 The scientific data is what is important, not the user's choice of tool to access the system.

 ## Architecture